 Physical examination.
-The doctor will examine the patient’s head and body and ask questions about the symptoms the patient is experiencing and his/her medical history.
-This may also include tests to check the patient’s vision and CNS functioning.
+The doctor will examine your child’s head and body and ask questions about the symptoms he or she is experiencing and his/her medical history.
+This may also include tests to check your child’s vision and CNS function.

 Blood tests.
-The doctor may recommend different blood tests, including checking the levels of certain hormones, to help determine whether there is reason to look for a brain tumor.
+The doctor may recommend different blood tests, including tests that measure the levels of certain hormones, to help determine whether there is reason to look for a brain tumor.

 Results of the physical examination and blood tests may suggest that imaging tests are needed to look for a craniopharyngioma.
 There are two main types of imaging tests used to find craniopharyngioma.

-Computed tomography (CT or CAT) scan.
+Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the brain with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A computer then combines these images into a detailed, cross-sectional view that shows abnormalities, including tumors.
+Sometimes, a special dye called a contrast medium is given during the scan to provide better detail.
+This dye is injected into a patient’s vein.

 Magnetic resonance imaging (MRI) .
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and spinal column.
+An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and/or spinal column.
 An MRI scan can also be used to measure the tumor’s size.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye is injected into a patient’s vein.

 Biopsy .
 A biopsy is the removal and examination of a small piece of tumor.
 A neurosurgeon is a doctor who specializes in CNS surgery.
 For craniopharyngioma, this means that a neurosurgeon removes a sample of the tumor or the entire tumor so that a pathologist can look at it under a microscope.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A neuropathologist is a pathologist who specializes in CNS tissues and diseases.
 During the surgery, a small piece of tumor may be removed at first and analyzed by the pathologist so that the surgeon knows what kind of tumor it is.
 Most neurosurgeons will try to remove as much of the tumor as possible once they know that it is a craniopharyngioma (see Treatment Options ).

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.